1st and 4th Missouri Consolidated Infantry Regiment

 The 1st and 4th Missouri Infantry (Consolidated) was an infantry regiment that served in the Confederate States Army during the American Civil War.
-The regiment was formed on November 7, 1862 when the 1st Missouri Infantry and the 4th Missouri Infantry were consolidated as a result of heavy battle losses in both units.
+The regiment was formed on November 7, 1862, when the 1st Missouri Infantry and the 4th Missouri Infantry were consolidated as a result of heavy battle losses in both units.
 The regiment served in several battles in the 1863 Vicksburg campaign, including a charge that almost broke the Union line at the Battle of Champion Hill.
 When the Siege of Vicksburg ended with a Confederate surrender, the regiment was captured and later exchanged.
 In 1864, the regiment fought in the Atlanta campaign, and suffered heavy losses at the Battle of Franklin.
-On April 9, 1865, the regiment surrendered at the Battle of Fort Blakely, and was paroled in May when the war ended for all effective purposes.
+On April 9, 1865, the regiment surrendered at the Battle of Fort Blakeley, and was paroled in May when the war ended for all effective purposes.

 Organization

 On November 7, 1862, the 1st Missouri Infantry and the 4th Missouri Infantry were combined into a single unit.
 The consolidation occurred because both units had suffered heavy losses.
 Because Archibald MacFarlane, the colonel of the 4th Missouri, had been severely wounded at the Second Battle of Corinth and was unfit for further service, Amos Camden Riley, colonel of the 1st Missouri, commanded the regiment.
 Hugh A. Garland served as the regiment's major; the regiment did not have a lieutenant colonel until Garland was promoted to that rank on May 1, 1863.
 The regiment's company organization as of November 7, 1862, was: